 - 5.3.2.
 An arrow outside all scoring rings is awarded '0' points. - 5.3.3.
-If the target face is so shot up that the scoring ring cannot be determined, even by the lane official, the target face should be changed.
-Kentucky: the scoring lane official will make a decision on whether the target face can be scored and if it needs to be changed.
-If changed the new target face will be placed on top of the old, aligning the two.
+If the target face has been shot enough that the scoring ring cannot be determined, even by the lane official, the target face should be changed.
+Kentucky: the Team Lead lane official or Range Official will make a decision on whether the target face can be scored and if it needs to be changed.
+If changed, the new target face will be placed on top of the old, aligning the two.